Skip to main content

 Who Is Most Vulnerable

-While anyone can become dehydrated, certain populations are at significantly higher risk due to physiological factors, reduced ability to communicate thirst, or dependence on others for fluid intake.
+Anyone can become dehydrated.
+But certain groups are at much higher risk due to body chemistry, reduced ability to communicate thirst, or dependence on others for fluids.

 Infants and young children are the most vulnerable group.
 Their higher body surface area to weight ratio means they lose proportionally more fluid through the skin.
-They are also more susceptible to diarrhea and vomiting from viral gastroenteritis and cannot independently access fluids.
-Warning signs in infants include fewer than six wet diapers per day, no tears when crying, sunken fontanelle (soft spot), and unusual drowsiness.
+They are also more prone to diarrhea and vomiting from viral gastroenteritis, and they cannot get fluids on their own.
+Warning signs in infants include:

 Older adults are another high-risk group.
-The thirst mechanism becomes less reliable with age, meaning older adults may not feel thirsty even when significantly dehydrated.
+The thirst mechanism becomes less reliable with age.
+Older adults may not feel thirsty even when significantly dehydrated.
 Reduced kidney function, chronic medical conditions, multiple medications, and cognitive impairment further increase risk.
-Caregivers should actively encourage fluid intake rather than relying on the elderly person to request drinks.
-People with chronic kidney disease, heart failure, or those taking multiple medications should discuss individualized fluid goals with their provider.
+Caregivers should actively offer fluids rather than wait for the older adult to ask.
+People with chronic kidney disease, heart failure, or those taking multiple medications should discuss individual fluid goals with their provider.

 Prevention Strategies